poprer656sad/supreme_instore_signup/README.md

 You still need to do 2 things:

 1, have a captcha harvester.
 There are many open source ones lying around.
-Supreme uses v2 captcha. you will have to change line 18 to your own captcha harvester's get ip, or the fucntion to however you intend to retrieve captcha tokens
+Supreme uses v2 captcha. you will have to change line 18 to your own captcha harvester's get ip, or the function to however you intend to retrieve captcha tokens